alexandertrefz/essence/src/stdlib/README.md

 - **A body can change complexity class.** `String.length` written as `@::characters()::length()` is correct, but builds a List of every character to count them, and pulls `List`'s whole import graph in behind it.
-It is native again too. `List.anyItem`/`everyItem`/`firstItem(where:)` ARE written on `keepEvery`, which has no early exit, so they lost short-circuiting — measured at ~0 ms to ~180 ms over 2000 calls when the first item decides it.
+It is native too. `List.anyItem`/`everyItem` ARE written in Essence, but on the native short-circuiting `firstItem(where:)` rather than the eager `keepEvery`, so they stop at the item that decides the answer — the earlier `keepEvery` form lost that and measured ~0 ms → ~180 ms over 2000 calls when the first item decides it. `count(where:)` is still on `keepEvery`, which is right: counting has to see every item.

 Prefer a body that reaches only its own Namespace's primitives. `src/tests/bundleSize.spec.ts` guards two files, but it is a floor, not a substitute for measuring.